customjhy/Leetcode_SecondRound/README.md

 # Leetcode_SecondRound
-Use C++ to finish the second round finished all the problems
+Use C++ to finish the second round. finished all the problems